emsky/emsky.github.io/about.md

 ---
 layout: about
 permalink: /about/
-title: |
+pagetitle: |
-  Hello, I'm Ellesa.<br>Pleased to meet you.
+  Hello, I'm Ellesa.
+Pleased to meet you.
 ---